Get Ready For Summer Safely

 These little pots of pleasure are handmade in England with 100% natural, organic ingredients.
 You can use it on the kids and on yourself, and the large jar lasts for ages.

 The ingredients list is short and everything is recognisable which is always a plus.
 All it contains is Organic Coconut Oil, Organic Shea Butter, Organic Grape Seed Oil, Organic Mango Butter, Organic Beeswax, Vitamin E, and Non-Nano Zinc Oxide.

 Coconut Oil greatly helps the skin by forming a protective layer over it, reducing its exposure to the sun.
 It also keeps the skin hydrated and has antibacterial properties.

-Shea Butter is rich in vitamins A, E, F and K and is a proven anti-inflammatory.
-Vitamin K helps your body heal faster when your skin barrier has been compromised.
+Shea Butter is rich in vitamins A, E, F, and K and is a proven anti-inflammatory.
+Vitamin K helps your body heal faster when the skin barrier has been compromised.
 Shea also aids in the skin’s natural collagen production and contains oleic, stearic, palmitic, and linolenic acids that protect and nourish the skin to prevent drying.

 Mango Butter helps soothe and heal damaged skin.
-It can minimize itching and reduce inflammation while it moisturises the skin
+It can minimize itching and reduce inflammation while it moisturizes the skin

 Beeswax locks in moisture and creates a long-lasting coating to protect skin from damaging environmental factors.